aj-stein-gsa/tlp_2024_risk/pres.md

 # But what about ...

-❌ Generative AI?
+:x: Generative AI?
-❌ Secure multi-party computation?
+:x: Secure multi-party computation?
-❌ Homomorphic encryption?
+:x: Homomorphic encryption?
-✅ TLP?
+:white_check_mark: TLP?
-🤔 Circling back on GenAI, SMPC, and HME, with labelled TLP data?
+:thinking: Circling back on GenAI, SMPC, and HME, with labelled TLP data?

 ---